Sound certification of memory-bounded quantum computers: Appendix

-\begin{appendix} Here, we provide technical details that support the claims from the main text.
-In \cref{app:1_qubit}, we state and prove a simplified single-qubit self-testing result from Ref.~\cite{noller2024classical}, in the case of ideal statistics.
+\onecolumngrid In this Appendix, we provide technical details that support the claims in the main text.
+In \cref{app:1_qubit}, we state and prove a simplified single-qubit certification result from Ref.~\cite{noller2025classical}, in the case of ideal statistics.
 In \cref{app:2_qubits}, we start by giving a detailed proof of the first central result of this paper, \cref{res:S_2}.
-In the same section of the appendix, we present a self-testing result (\cref{res:Clifford_2}) for a $2$-qubit quantum model containing a set of gates that generates the $2$-qubit Clifford group.
+In the same section, we identify an input set (\cref{res:Clifford_2}) for the certification of a $2$-qubit quantum model containing a set of gates that generates the $2$-qubit Clifford group.
 In \cref{app:n_qubits}, we analyze the general case of $n$ qubits.
 First, we prove \cref{res:S_n}, which generalizes \cref{res:S_2} from the main text.
-This generalization does not only make the proof more technical, but also brings some conceptual challenges connected to having to consider various bipatitions.
-Later in the same section, we provide a proof of \cref{res:universal} for self-testing of $n$-qubit quantum model with set of gates universal for quantum computation.
+This generalization not only makes the proof more technical but also brings some conceptual challenges connected to having to consider various bipartitions.
+Later in the same section, we explicitly construct input sets for $n$-qubit universal quantum models, to give a proof for \cref{res:universal}.
+In \cref{app:numerics}, we give details on the analytical robustness analysis, including a proof of \cref{th:robustness}.
 Finally, in \cref{app:lemmas} we present a number of supporting lemmata.